SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 - Important point, So overall create any one instance and give a role to it, so that it will create multiple instances from this instance only, you need to clone the "roboshop-shellscript" in this server and run the "roboshop.sh" script.

-## Overview of the session
-- Create crontab and try to delete logfiles.
-- What are Optargs ?
-- Make any shellscript as a Native Linux command.
-- Create instances using AWS Command Line